Heading: Welcome! Come in and stay awhile! Natalie Mohr

 My background is in education and training, and whether I’m teaching, designing e-learning, or presenting at a conference, my focus is always on engaging my audience and making learning meaningful.
 I specialize in integrating AI into Storyline 360, developing immersive scenario-based training, and bringing learning to life through multimedia and interactive storytelling.

-Starting in Fall 2025, I’ll be pursuing my PhD in Instructional Technology, where I’ll continue exploring how AI can enhance instructional design and enhance critical thinking.
+In Fall 2025, I began my PhD in Instructional Leadership with a concentration in Instructional Technology, where I’ll continue exploring how AI can enhance instructional design and enhance critical thinking.

 What Makes My Work Unique?